DraftShift/Docs/docs/electronics/th_boards.md

-Each tool requires a toolhead board to go with it.
-With multiple tools, the wiring would become a nightmare to manage without them.
+Each toolhead in a multi-tool setup requires its own dedicated toolhead board.
+Without these boards, the wiring for heaters, sensors, fans, and motors would quickly become unmanageable as the number of tools increases.
+Toolhead boards consolidate all of a tool’s connections into a single, organized interface, preventing the wiring complexity from becoming overwhelming and greatly simplifying installation, maintenance, and troubleshooting.

 ??? tip "CANBUS"
-    For canbus communication, it is highly recommended to use [Esoterical's CANBUS Guide](https://canbus.esoterical.online/){target="_blank"} to guide you through flashing the boards.
+    For canbus communication, it is highly recommended to follow [Esoterical's CANBUS Guide](https://canbus.esoterical.online/){target="_blank"}, which provides clear, step-by-step instructions for flashing and configuring the host computer, MCU and toolhead boards.

 ??? tip "USB"
-    For USB communication it is recommended to use the manufacturer's documentation to guide you through flashing the boards.
+    For USB communication it is recommended to use the manufacturer's documentation to guide you through flashing and configuring the toolhead boards.

 <div class="grid cards" style="text-align: center;" markdown>
 {% for manufacturer, boards in tool_boards.manufacturers.items() %}